L-1 Visa Guide for Indian Managers & Executives Moving to the U.S.

 Benefits of the L-1 Visa for Indian Nationals

-• Establish new U.S. businesses as affiliates, branches, or subsidiaries (8 C.F.R. § 214.2(l)(3)(v)).
+• Establish new U.S. businesses as affiliates, branches, or subsidiaries under the “new-office” L-1A category (8 C.F.R. § 214.2(l)(3)(v)).

-• Pathway to permanent residency via EB-1C (INA § 203(b)(1)(C)).
+• Pathway to permanent residency via the EB-1C category for multinational managers and executives (INA § 203(b)(1)(C)).

-• The transferee must have worked for at least 1 continuous year within the past 3 years for the foreign entity ( 8 C.F.R. § 214.2(l)(3)(iii)).
+• Employment History Abroad: The employee (beneficiary) must have worked for the foreign company for at least 1 continuous year within the past 3 years before applying for the L-1 visa (per 8 C.F.R. § 214.2(l)(3)(iii)).

 Doing Business in the United States

-1 · Strategic Assessment & Planning
+1. Strategic Assessment & Planning

 We begin with a structured consultation to confirm eligibility under 8 CFR § 214.2(l)(1)(ii) and determine whether the petition will be filed for an executive/manager (L-1A) or a specialized-knowledge employee (L-1B).

-2 · Entity & Documentation Preparation
+2. Entity & Documentation Preparation

 We coordinate the Indian and U.S. entities to meet the “qualifying relationship” and “doing business” requirements of 8 CFR § 214.2(l)(1)(ii)(G) and (l)(1)(ii)(H).
 Our deliverables include:

-3 · Petition Filing with USCIS
+3. Petition Filing with USCIS

 We file the Form I-129 with L Supplement and monitor adjudication under 8 CFR § 214.2(l)(13).
 Requests for Evidence (RFEs) are handled according to USCIS PM Vol. 1 Pt.
 E Ch.
 6 to ensure timely, complete responses.
 Corporate clients may opt for reporting dashboards to track petition stages.

-4 · Consular Processing & Visa Issuance
+4. Consular Processing & Visa Issuance

 Upon USCIS approval, we prepare applicants for interview following 9 FAM 402.12-5 and consular guidance under the Department of State’s 9 FAM.
 We provide mock interviews and confirm all supporting materials match the approved petition.

-5 · Post-Approval Compliance & Renewals
+5. Post-Approval Compliance & Renewals

 After arrival in the U.S., maintaining status requires adherence to 8 CFR § 214.2(l)(14) (Extension of stay) and ongoing qualifying relationship documentation.
 We support renewals and transitions to EB-1C classification as described in USCIS PM Vol. 6 Pt.
 F Ch.
 2.